aimug-org/austin_langchain/labs/LangChain_107/vanity_metrics/README.md

 4. **Configure your GitHub token:**

-   - Create a `.env` file in your home directory or in the project directory.
+   - Create a `.env` file in your home directory or the project directory.
    - Add your GitHub token to the `.env` file:

      ```plaintext